-The Enable copy protection (HDCP) support option is applicable to the Maevex 6152 encoder (not the Maevex 6150 encoder).
+The Enable copy protection (HDCP) support option is applicable to the Maevex 6152 encoder.
 Select the checkbox to capture protected content over any of the HDMI inputs and decode it with the Maevex 6152 decoder.

 - When the Enable copy protection (HDCP) support option is enabled, the DisplayPort console output as well as the recording function are not supported. - RTSP or RTP protocol must be used (HLS, SRT, RTMP, and MPEG-2 TS protocols are not supported for streaming of protected content).